TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 37/Genesis 37.6.md

 ---

-And he said unto them, Hear, I pray you, this dream which I have dreamed:
+He said to them, "Please hear this dream which I have dreamed: